Circulatory System

 Veins

 Capillaries are tiny blood vessels that transfer oxygen and nutrients to the cells in the body and take waste carbon dioxide for it to be transferred to the lungs.
-A useful circulation check is to squeeze the tip of a finger until it becomes pale and then let go to how long it takes the colour to return (capillary re-fill check).

 The Pulse

-• Child resting rate 90 – 100 beats per minute
+• Child 1 to 12 years – resting heart rate 90 – 100 beats per minute

-• Infant resting rate 110 – 140 beats per minute
+• Infant under 1 – resting heart rate 110 – 160 beats per minute

 Related Learning